check-spelling/check-spelling-docs/Warning-descriptions.md

 ## deprecated-feature

 Over time, features will be deprecated.
 Typically a replacement will be available.
+Eventually support for the deprecated feature will be removed.

+### Resolution

 Please try to migrate to the newer supported item.
-Eventually support for the deprecated feature will be removed.